sanger-pathogens/Unicycler/README.md

 ### Manual multiplicity

 If Unicycler makes a serious mistake during its multiplicity determination, this can have detrimental effects on the rest of the assembly.
 I've seen this happen mainly in two scenarios:
-* when the Illumina graph is terrible (multiplcity determination has few graph connections to work with)
+* when the Illumina graph is badly fragmented (multiplcity determination has few graph connections to work with)
 * there are multiple very similar plasmids in the genome (shared sequences between plasmids can be huge, 10s of kbp)

 If you believe this has happened in your assembly, you can manually assign multiplicities and try the assembly again.
 Here's the process: